Hey there, Internet.

 What exactly does it mean to call yourself an agnostic atheist?

 Well, for starters, everyone knows that word itself---agnostic---simply means "without knowledge."
-Thus, at first glance, it would seem to suggest a kind of uncertainty.
-To call yourself an agnostic atheist is to essentially say that, while you may not personally believe in God's existence, you also lack the confidence to claim knowledge of that proposition.
-Indeed, many popular atheists do tend to describe themselves in exactly those terms.
-They routinely claim to "lack belief" in God, or maybe they'll claim that they do not "know for certain" He isn't real.
-It would all be perfectly fine and reasonable, if not for one little problem: The whole argument is nothing but a gigantic fiction!
+Thus, at first glance, it would appear that agnosticism suggests a kind of personal uncertainty.
+That is to say, to call yourself an agnostic atheist is to simply say that, while you may personally believe there is no God, you also lack the confidence to claim knowledge of that proposition.
+Indeed, that is exactly how many popular atheists tend to describe themselves in public spaces.
+Rather than just deny God's existence outright, we routinely hear atheists claiming to merely "lack belief."
+Knowledge, in their view, has not yet been sufficiently justified, and so they practically bend over backwards to emphasize this idea of not knowing for certain that God isn't real.
+It would all be perfectly fine and reasonable, too, if not for one little problem.
+This entire premise is nothing but a gigantic lie!

-It's important to understand that agnostic atheists are not just casually shrugging their shoulders and expressing a personal uncertainty.
-Rather, they're making a sweeping declaration about the fundamental essence of knowledge itself.
+It's important to understand that agnostic atheists are not casually shrugging their shoulders and expressing a personal mental state.
+They'd like you to think that's what they're doing, and they sometimes even express it in those exact terms.
+If, however, you actually pay attention, then it quickly becomes clear that agnostic atheists are making a sweeping declaration about the fundamental limits of knowledge itself.
 It's a textbook example of the classic logical fallacy known as the Motte and Bailey.
-The motte, in this instance, is the casual lack of confidence---I don't believe in any God's existence, but I also can't prove that fact with any certainty.
-If, however, you ask them to explain that view in further detail, then most agnostics will immediately transition to an indefensible Bailey---the idea that absolutely no one can know "for sure" that God doesn't exist, because the very idea itself is fundamentally impossible to prove.
+The motte, in this instance, is the subjective lack of confidence---I don't believe in any God's existence, but I also can't prove that fact with any certainty.
+If, however, you ask them to justify that position in further detail, then the agnostic will immediately transition to an indefensible Bailey---absolutely no one can know "for sure" there is no God, because the very proposition itself is fundamentally impossible to prove.

 Don't believe me?
 It's all right there in their own, self-professed arguments.
 Take, for example, the famous agnostic scholar, Dr. Bart Ehrman [Ehrman, 2021],